UrbanAnalyst/gtfsrouter/cran-comments.md

 # CRAN notes for gtfsrouter_0.1.2 submission

 This submission fixes UBSAN errors from previous, recent submission.
-It also rectifies the package documentation in the man/ entry, as recommended in recent email from Kurt Hornik.
+It documents return values on all functions, as suggested in email from Benjamin Altmann, and also rectifies the package documentation in the man/ entry, as recommended in recent email from Kurt Hornik.

 Other than that, this submission generates no additional notes or warnings on: